AlexanderGW/royal-game-of-ur/README.md

 `pnpm run server [1337]` to run [Websocket server](./server.ts) on optional port number (default `1337`)

 `pnpm dev` to dev build and run the Next.Js frontend.
+Warning, you may run into socket communication issues with double-render, try command below.

 `pnpm run serve` to build and run a production version of the frontend.

 ## Todo

-* Improve graphics
+* Improve lobby/stats area
+* Server data persistance
+* Customise board size and piece count
 * Challenging - Allow players to challenge their next opponent
 * Scoring - Highscore, win-streak, etc
+* Experimental: StyleX, for eventual `react-strict-dom`
+* Improve graphics
 * Chatbox (maybe)

 ## WSS NGINX proxy